-- 16. One representation has been received which objects to the scheme.
-They object to the removal of condition 7 on the basis that if the family decide eventually to dispose of the business with the existing structure intact, then this would allow someone else to run a potentially unsuitable business from these premises.
-They do recognise any change of use would require separate planning consent but nonetheless the removal of condition 7 does to an extent partly facilitates this. - 17.
-They have no objection if condition 5 is suitably revised/varied either naming the individual successors or referring to them as their heirs or successors.
-Obviously, if that condition simply referred to the owners of Buxoplas Ltd that would not offer any protection if the business subsequently passed to an unconnected party as they could simply acquire the shares and change the operation to suit their own needs.
+20. One representation has been received which objects to the scheme.
+They object to the removal of condition 10 on the basis that if the family decide eventually to dispose of the business with the existing structure intact, then this would allow someone else to run a potentially unsuitable business from these premises.
+They do recognise any change of use would require separate planning consent but nonetheless the removal of conditions 10 does to an extent partly facilitates this.